 The water networks were namely the Anytown, C-Town and the Richmond networks.
-These WDSs are commonly used benchmark networks among the water resources management community and can be reached online from the web page of \citet{cwsExeter}.
-Major properties of the water networks can be found in Table~\ref{tab:wds} while the topologies of the networks are depicted in Fig.~\ref{fig:topos}.
+These WDSs are commonly used benchmark networks among the water resources management community and can be reached online from the web page of the \citet{cwsExeter}.
+Major properties of the water networks can be found in Table~\ref{tab:wds}, while the topologies of the networks are depicted in Fig.~\ref{fig:topos}.
 Anytown and C-Town are fictitious villages, while Richmond is a town with around 8000 inhabitants in the United Kingdom.
 The size of the water networks is reflected in the computation demand of the hydraulic simulations, therefore Anytown is involved in the study to examine the assumptions taken in Sec.~\ref{sec:effects}, while C-Town and Richmond represents the performance of the proposed model for real size WDSs.
 Data on larger water networks were not available for the study.

 Scene generation with varying consumer demands and pump speeds was conducted with the algorithm described by \citet{Hajgato2020}.
 This method handles the day-night shift and the variation in the demands of the consumers in different phases thus a wide range of scenes can be generated that is simulating the variations in a real-life WDS.
 A brief overview of the method is as follows.